The New School:

 Not only does the following two part ABC news report overview the roots of rap and this early period effectively, it is the first televised news coverage of the emerging Hip Hop scene from uptown:

-Occurring essentially at the same time during '82, the “New Wave” music scene of downtown Manhattan and the Bronx hip hop movement began to intermingle.
+Like a lifeline, occurring essentially at the same time these challenges persisted in 1982, the Punk and “New Wave” music scene of downtown Manhattan and the Bronx Hip Hop movement began to intermingle.
 New avenues of artistic and economic growth for Hip Hop music and culture appeared in the form of breakthrough recordings, videos and feature length movies.

 |Producer Martin Hannett mixing & matching|